EricRabil/ABVerify.js/README.md

 - `is-url` - requires the value either be a URL or not (accepts boolean - whether it must be a URL or not)
 - `is-number` - requires the value either be a number or not (accepts boolean - whether it must be a number or not)

-You can't use the text-specific and number-specific types together, or it will fail.

 These attributes go on your `<input>` or `<textarea>` elements with the prefix `data-abverify-`

 For example, if I wanted to make a field that accepts a number, but it must be between 5 and 10, I would do the following: